MeirNizri/Polynom/README.md

 # OOP_Ex1
 #### Authors: Meir Nizri and Avihay Bernholtz

-This repository expresses a mathematical function, which is the main interface, which can be a single monom, polynomial, or complex function.
+This repository represents a mathematical function, which is the main interface, which can be a single monom, polynomial, or complex function.
 In addition, you can build an object that expresses a collection of functions.

 #### Monom
 The Monom class represents a simple monom of shape ax^b, where a is a real number and b is an integer (summed a none negative), see: https://en.wikipedia.org/wiki/Monomial.
 We defined monom so that there can be spaces everywhere (e,g: 2 x ^ 3), as long as the main structure we described is preserved.
 Writing capital 'X' instead of 'x' will cause an exception.